2020–21 Liga de Expansión MX season: Final

-Campeón de Campeones Final
+Campeón de Campeones 2021

 The Campeón de Campeones Final is a two-legged playoff between the winners of the Apertura and Clausura tournaments and the Liga de Expansión MX Super cup.
 The final would not be played if the same team wins both the Apertura and Clausura tournaments.
 The higher ranked team on the aggregate table for the 2020–21 season will play the second leg at home.

 The winner of the final will receive a prize of $MXN 5 million.